chhotii-alex/prospective-randomizer/README.md

 across groups when a categorical variable was used.
 N.B., in this case, _higher_ p-values are more desirable&mdash;the more similar groups are, the higher the p-value.
 If the randomization produces completely equiavalent groups, the probability that randomly-assorted groups would be more different would be 1.0.

-In the groups populated via the Alternating algorithm, these p-values were very close to the 0.5 that we would expect by chance (mean=0.51, median=0.51).
+In the groups populated via the Alternating algorithm, these p-values were very close to the 0.5 that we would expect by chance (mean=0.48, median=0.45).

 In the groups populated via the Balanced algorithm, these p-values were much higher (mean=0.92, median=0.95).
-This difference was quite statistically significant (paired t-test = -16, p = $3 x 10^{-29}$, df=99).
-Given that the p-value is sometimes quite high by chance with Alternating assignment, the performance of the Balanced algorithm was superior in only 92% of the simulated runs.
+This difference was quite statistically significant (paired t-test = -30.0, p = $1.4 x 10^{-104}$, df=399).
+The performance of the Balanced algorithm was not inevitibly superior in every case&mdash;the p-value for the Alternating randomizer was greater in 8% of the simulated runs, because the Alternating algorithm will sometimes yield an ideal grouping by chance.
 However, the overall dramatic difference is apparent in Figure 1.
+Drilling down by number of groups and type of variable, we see that the same pattern appears across these variations (figure 2).

+What proportion of the time would the group distribution actually be a problem when using either algorithm?
+The Alternating algorithm yielded groups with a p-value of less than 0.25 in 99 out of 400 runs (spot-on what we would expect from random chance.)
+For the Balanced algorithm, with the above-described parameters for the simulations, this never happened.

 ### Accumulating information about more subjects before doing a group assignment improves the algorithm's performance.

 We varied the interval between

 ### When using more than one variable, p-values are still better for Balanced than Alternating, but less so.